Best foods for hair loss & thinning

-Hair loss can be caused by multiple factors from hormones and stress to nutrient deficiencies and autoimmune diseases.
+Hair loss can be caused by so many factors, from different hormones in men and women to stress, diet and nutrient deficiencies and autoimmune diseases.
 And hair loss can be hereditary.
-Our nutritionists explain what causes hair loss and hair thinning, and the best foods and vitamins to support your hair against thinning and falling out.
+Our nutritionists explain what causes hair loss and hair thinning, and the best foods and nutrients to support your hair against thinning and falling out.

 What causes hair loss?

 Immune conditions, medications, hormones and stress can all cause hair loss, and it can be hereditary.
 Here are 5 of the most common reasons for hair loss.